Customization

 Environment variables

 You can pass custom environment variables to your Keycloak instance.
-Those can then either be used by your custom providers or by your custom configuration.
+These variables can be used by your custom providers or custom configuration.

 Example